10 Picture-Perfect Lombok Beaches You Need to Visit!

 Whether you’re hopping around the island in search of the best Lombok beaches or just looking for somewhere to spend a day on the sands, here are some good-to-know tips for visiting:

-- Most beaches in Lombok have a small entrance fee – usually around 10,000 IDR ($0.66 USD).
+- Most beaches have a small entrance fee – usually around 10,000 IDR ($0.66 USD).
 Be sure to have cash for this.

-- All of these Lombok beaches are accessible by scooter, the preferred mode of transport in Indonesia for many visitors.
+- All of these beaches are accessible by scooter, the preferred mode of transport in Indonesia for many visitors.
 But it’s best to only drive one if you have experience.

 - If you do decide to drive a scooter, double-check your travel insurance to make sure it covers scooter accidents.

-- It’s easy to find a driver/guide to take you around the island to all of the best beaches.
+- It’s easy to find a driver/guide to take you around the island to all of the great beaches.
 If you’re traveling with a group, this can be a cost-effective way to explore Lombok with a local!

 - Guided tours are another stress-free way to check out the island’s beaches.